ietf-wg-alto/draft-ietf-alto-unified-props-new/example.md

 Note that for legacy clients, the ALTO server provides an Endpoint Property Service for the `pid` property for the default network map.

+The server also provides a facilitated ALTO resource which accepts the filtered cost map request but returns a multipart message including a cost map and an associated property map for `ane` entities.

 ```
   "meta" : {